 13 Stunning Photo Spots in Regensburg, Germany for Instagram

 Regensburg is one of those places that feels like it was designed with photographers in mind.
 On our December visit for the Christmas markets, I couldn’t help but notice that every corner seemed to be begging for a photo (or ten).
-From medieval bridges to pastel buildings, the best photo spots in Regensburg are scattered all over the city.
-If you’ve ever wanted to find the best photo spots in Regensburg, Germany, this guide has you covered.
+From medieval bridges to pastel buildings, the best photo spots in Regensburg, Germany are scattered all over the city.
+If you’ve ever wanted to find the prettiest Regensburg photography locations, this guide has you covered.

-Whether you’re here for the history, the bratwurst, or the festive lights, Regensburg delivers.
+Whether you’re here for the history, the bratwurst, or the festive lights, Regensburg has it all.
 I visited with my husband, mom, and sister, and despite the cold, we had the best time wandering from one charming corner to the next.
 The best Instagram spots in Regensburg are easy to reach on foot, which means no stress about transportation—just a lot of walking and maybe a few glühweins to warm up.
-Let’s dive into where to snap those beautiful shots.
+Here’s where to capture photos, the best times to visit, photo framing ideas, and the exact photo location on Google Maps.

 This post may contain affiliate links.